pen-lang/pen/examples/sql-client/README.md

 # SQL client

-A SQL client to run a query
+A SQL database client to run a query

 ## Usage